dasiths/dasiths.github.io/_posts/2024-15-13-llm-prompt-injection-considerations-for-tool-use.md

 The impact of this depends on **how your down stream services are authenticated to by your LLM app**.

-- If they are authenticated with some sort of user impersonation (or [on behalf of](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-on-behalf-of-flow)) and the downstream services have Authz logic to sandbox operation to **ONLY** access logged in user.
+- If they are authenticated with some sort of user impersonation (or [on behalf of](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-on-behalf-of-flow)) and the downstream services have Authz logic to sandbox operations to **only execute in the scope of the current user.**
   - There is limited impact as the prompt injected request will not be able to access other user's information.
   - There is still a chance of the prompt injection to uncover information you did not want the application to surface.